 November 2, 2011 Update:

 Only 5 people emailed me back out of the 30 surveys I posted on people’s doors.
 So I went out in person and asked 3 people in their front yards.
 Overall, the results where interesting, but predictable.
 People living in the further cul-de-sacs and isolated roads love the non existent traffic but don’t realize THEY are causing increased traffic for someone else.
 Those living near the streets that connect to the only road out do not like the traffic and would like more roads in and out of the neighborhood.
-Everyone else opposed more roads and held on tightly to their “leave me the fuck alone” mentality.
+Everyone else opposed more roads and held on tightly to their “leave me alone” mentality.
 Pretty much everyone was open to the idea of bike paths though.

 Only 3 residents supported extra roads, with one woman who lives on the only street out of the neighborhood of 400+ residents emailing me with “traffic is a big headache.
 It would be safer for our children and grandchildren [if we had more roads in and out]” and another chimed in with “I am in favor of any improvement that could be made.
 The traffic and speeding in this neighborhood is ridiculous.
 The streets need to be safe for all children living in this neighborhood the idea of bike paths or sidewalks is a great idea also.“